thoth-station/core/doc/repository_directory_layout.rst

 -------------------

 The `openshift/` directory shall contain all the OpenShift template files.
-These may be processed by Ansible Playbooks or used directly by humans using `oc applf -f ...`.
+These may be processed by Ansible Playbooks or used directly by humans using `oc apply -f ...`.

 This directory also contains OpenShift Templates to create Argo Workflows.